Stabilizing a Queue Subject to Action-Dependent Server Performance: Introduction

 \subsection{Main Problems}

-The following are the main challenges addressed in this article:
+The following are the main challenges studied in this article:

-\rule{\columnwidth}{1pt} {\bf Main Problems:} \begin{itemize} \item[P-i)] An arrival rate is qualified as stabilizable when there is a scheduler that stabilizes the queue.
-Given a server, we seek to compute the supremum of the set of stabilizable arrival rates. \item[P-ii)] We seek to propose schedulers that have a simple structure and are guaranteed to stabilize the queue for any stabilizable arrival rate. \\ \end{itemize} \rule{\columnwidth}{1pt} \\ Notice that, as alluded to above in the scheduler description, we allow non-work-conserving policies.
-This means that, in addressing Problem P-i), we must allow policies that are a function not only of the queue size, but also of the action-dependent and availability states of the server.
-The design process for good policies is complicated by the fact that they are a function of these states with intricate dependence, illustrating the importance of addressing Problem P-ii).
+\rule{\columnwidth}{1pt} {\bf Main Problems:} \begin{itemize} \item[P-i)] An arrival rate is qualified as stabilizable when there is a stationary scheduler policy that stabilizes the queue.
+Given a server, we seek to compute the supremum of the set of stabilizable arrival rates.

+\item[P-ii)] We seek to propose scheduler policies that have a simple structure and are guaranteed to stabilize the queue for any stabilizable arrival rate. \\ \end{itemize} \rule{\columnwidth}{1pt} \\ Notice that, as alluded to above in the scheduler description, we allow non-work-conserving scheduler policies.
+This means that, in addressing Problem P-i), we must allow policies that are a function of not only the queue size, but also the activity and availability states of the server.
+The fact that this functional dependence complicates the design of the policies justifies the importance of addressing Problem P-ii).